-Raspberry Crumble Bars – double the crumble surrounding a sweet and tangy raspberry fruit filling.
+Raspberry Crumble Bars – a simple buttery gluten free crumble made with certified GF oats surrounding a sweet and tangy raspberry fruit filling.
 Gluten free + Low FODMAP + Vegan

 The best part of every fruit crumble is the actual crumble part.

 Don’t get me wrong.
 I love fruit fillings.
 But let’s be real.
 It’s all about the crumble.
 Which is exactly why the raspberry crumble bars are where it’s at.
 Double the crumble.
 Double the love.

 Sorry for repeating the word ‘crumble’ so much!
 Now, less talking more baking!